tflander/FirstPlay/README.md

 - Fix compile error by defining a case class Contact in app/models.Contact.scala
 - Run the app and click the link to verify the Rest/Json call
 - Examine test ListControllerTest.scala
-- run all tests and verify they are green
+- run all tests.
+Note someone checked in a broken test.
+Fix it.

 Change history:
 ===============